bcgov/bcparks.ca/infrastructure/aws-opensearch/README.md

 * Connect to the BC Government AWS login application and get your credentials to paste into a terminal
 * `cd infrastructure/aws-opensearch/dev`
 * `terragrunt apply`
-* Update the main-elasticsearch-secret and develop-elasticsearch-secret on DEV and TEST OpenShift environments to ensure that the settings match AWS.
+* Update the main-elasticsearch-secret and alpha-elasticsearch-secret on DEV and TEST OpenShift environments to ensure that the settings match AWS.

 ## Updating TEST